-Dr. Vikram Chauhan's OPD will not be Available in October.
-Next OPD Dates for November will be Announced Soon.
+Dr. Vikram Chauhan's OPD will be available on 23rd & 24th of December 2024 and then in 2025 on 6th, 7th, 13th and 14th January (Mondays & Tuesdays).
+Next OPD Dates will be Announced Soon.
+Stay Connected!!

 Planet Ayurveda Experts are Available for Your Help From Monday To Saturday.
 Click Here To Book Your Slot Now For Online Video Consultations!!